-Twamley Farm offers a range of shorter and slightly more challenging day walks.
-We are more than happy to provide you with one of our walking packs including our customised Twamley Farm map, so that you can explore and discover some of the best spots on the farm, a set of binoculars, a compass and, most importantly, a gourmet picnic lunch.
+Twamley Farm offers a range of shorter and slightly more challenging day walks for our house guests.
+We are more than happy to provide our guests with a walking pack including our customised Twamley Farm map, so that you can explore and discover some of the best spots on the farm, a set of binoculars, a compass and, most importantly, a gourmet picnic lunch upon request.
+Our gourmet picnic packs start at $75 for two guests.

 If you prefer to ride rather than walk, borrow a mountain bike from Twamley Farm or bring your own and explore the walking tracks via mountain bike.
 Most of our walks are just as suitable for mountain biking as they are for walking.